andrewneher/python-challenge/README.md

 Andrew Neher's submission for Northwesters Bootcamp Week Three - Python Homework PyBank and PyPoll assignments

-Completed with assistence with our Slack study group and my tutor, Richa.
+Completed with assistence with our Slack study group: Charlie, Ruth, Michelle, Drew and Nabila and my tutor, Richa.

 ------